-The first entropic term is independent of q(x) so that up to a constant independent of q(x), the above is so that optimally $q(x_i) = p(x_i)$.
-That is, the optimal factorised approximation is to set the factors of $q(x_i)$ to the marginals of $p(x_i)$, exercise(265).
-This effect is quite general - indeed for any approximating distribution in the exponential family, minimising KL(p|q) corresponds to moment matching, see exercise(264).
+The first entropic term is independent of q(x) so that up to a constant independent of q(x), the above is so that optimally $q(x_i) = p(x_i)$ .
+That is, the optimal factorised approximation is to set the factors of $q(x_i)$ to the marginals of $p(x_i)$ , exercise(265).
+For any approximating distribution in the exponential family, minimising $\mathrm{KL}(p|q)$ corresponds to moment matching, see exercise(264).
+In practice, one generally cannot compute the moments of p(x) (since the distribution p(x) is considered 'intractable'), so that fitting q to p based only on $\mathrm{KL}(p|q)$ does not itself lead to a practical algorithm for approximate inference.
+Nevertheless, as we will see, it is a useful subroutine for local approximations, in particular Expectation Propagation.